microsoft/PowerPlatformConnectors/README.md

 the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

 To contibute a connector to the open source repo, please start by creating a fork on the github repo.
 Once you have the fork created, create a new branch on the forked repo.
-Clone this forked repo on you local machine, and checkout the branch.
+Clone this forked repo on your local machine, and checkout the branch.

 For certified connectors, create a folder for your connector under the `certified-connectors` folder and place the connector files in the sub-folder.
 Otherwise, create a folder for your connector under the `custom-connectors` folder and place your connector files in that sub-folder.